A very warm, peaceful, sacred, and Happy Winter Solstice to you all.

 So what can we do with all this?
 What hits me most strongly is the rebirth and renewal aspect—which is entirely in harmony with our modern New Year celebrations.
 We begin again.
 We start over.
 We rededicate ourselves.
 We make resolutions to do things better.
 Purification is often associated with such reboots and so the epagomenal days would be a perfect time for purification.
 We might purify ourselves via bathing, fasting, purchasing new clothing, or purify our sacred spaces by cleaning and straightening up our shrines, all the while invoking Isis by the epithets from the calendars.

 If you’re looking for a more formal rite, Isis Magic includes one called The Rite of Loosing the Eyes, which involves purification and an oracle for the New Year delivered by Isis and Nephthys (pg.
 353 of the new edition).

-Personally, I look forward to doing many of these rites during my own epigomenal days.
-May your epigomenal days be just as blessed.
+Personally, I look forward to doing many of these rites during my own epagomenal days.
+May your epagomenal days be just as blessed.

 This feel’s right to me too.
 I celebrate the other epagomenal days, but the days between the solstice and New Year’s have a similar feel to them.
 I have plans to take some vows at the new year, but I was debating on which day that would be, the solstice, with the turning of Ra’s boat, or at the secular New Year.
 My divinations urged me to wait, as if you can’t quite breathe that sigh of relief until the calendar turns also.